SiddhranKumar/WalkthoughPLUS-RevitPlugin/README.md

 🛠 Specifications

+Windows 10/11

 Autodesk Revit 2024.1 (Other v2024 versions likely to work, NOT TESTED)

-Input: Keyboard/Mouse or AirTouch Gesture Control (Toggle: K-key)
+Input: Keyboard & Mouse and/or AirTouch Gesture Control (Toggle: K-key)

 📦 How to Use